 In the next section, we are going to test the sensitivity of these projections by changing some of the inputs into the model.
-The projected rate increases will increase or decrease depending on the element changed, but the changes will always be compared with the rate increases listed here as the base case.
+The projected rate increases will increase or decrease depending on the element changed, but the changes will always be compared with the Base Case rate increases shown here.